imasharanasinghe/phishing-detection-AI/README.md

    git checkout -b feature/your-feature
    ```
 3. Commit your changes and push to the branch.
-4. Submit a pull request for review.
+4. Send in a pull request for review.

 ---